Subscribe To This Site

 Carbon neutral - what does it mean?

-To be carbon neutral means that for every ton of carbon which you are responsible for producing you also lock up an equivalent amount - in a "carbon sink".
+To be carbon neutral means that for every quantity of carbon which you are responsible for producing you also lock up an equivalent amount - in a "carbon sink".
 In other words, your net carbon emissions are zero.

 A carbon sink is basically a tree!
 Or any other slow growing green life form...or an ocean..
 (Yes, I know, that's a bit simplistic!)